-In our opinion, the financial statements present fairly, in all material respects, the financial position of Gulfstream Acquisition 1 Corp. as at December 31, 2013 and 2012, and its financial performance and cash flows for the year ended December 31, 2013 and the period from incorporation on June 8, 2012 to December 31, 2012 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Gulfstream Acquisition 1 Corp. as at December 31, 2014 and 2013, and its financial performance and cash flows for the years ended December 31, 2014 and 2013 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.